harshithamp/ETG-Inventory-Management-System/README.md

 record.json file ,sales.json files ,AddNewItems code ,Billing code

+# Tools Used
+In this project google colab  is used and the code is written in python.
 # Overview
 It is based on dictionary and json file.
 The bill is genrated using billing code.